 New Zealand is currently home to over 230,000 ethnic Chinese residents, many of whom remain connected to their Chinese cultural roots despite living overseas.
 One of the most important festivals celebrated by Overseas Chinese is Chinese New Year (春节), sometimes known as Lunar New Year, which commemorates the start of the new year on the traditional Chinese lunisolar calendar.
 Chinese New Year is one of several Lunar New Years (农历新年) — new years based on the lunisolar calendar — observed in Asia.
 Others include Korean New Year (Seollal) in Korea and Vietnamese New Year (Tết) in Vietnam.

-In 2020, Chinese/Lunar New Year falls on the 25th of January and concludes formally on the 8th of February.
+In 20222, Chinese/Lunar New Year falls on Tuesday 1st of February and concludes on the 15th of February.
 On the evening preceding New Year’s Day, known as Spring Festival Eve (除夕), Chinese families gather for the annual reunion dinner (年夜饭) to dine on spring rolls (春卷), dumplings (饺子), noodles (长面), steamed fish (蒸鱼), steamed chicken (蒸鸡) and rice cake (年糕).
 On this evening, married couples and adult family members give unmarried youth and the elderly red envelopes filled with money (红包).
 These red envelopes are given and received as symbols of good luck and prosperity in the new year.
 At around midnight, families congregate in front of the television to watch the annual CCTV Spring Festival Gala (春节联欢晚会), the Guinness World Record’s “most watched television program in the world.”

 If you are interested in celebrating Chinese New Year alongside your Chinese friends and colleagues, or if you simply want to learn more about Chinese culture, there are some easy things you can do to make the workplace and/or home and more culturally-inclusive, culturally-aware and festive for those celebrating.

 - Recognise that Chinese New Year is celebrated in many different parts of Asia, so unless you are speaking directly to a Chinese person, saying “Happy Lunar New Year” as opposed to “Happy Chinese New Year” is more all-encompassing and inclusive.

 - Some popular Chinese New Year Greetings this year, which can be used in emails, letters or in person conversations, are as follows: